codersanc/final-project-movie-buff-zone-codersanc/README.md

 3. View the details of a movie title from the Search Results Page
 4. Return to the Search Results Page and add 2 movies for comparison

 ### Scenario: The weekend is here and Terry is wondering which movie to watch.
 The weather outside is stormy and Terry is in the mood for some horror flicks which she can enjoy cozily!
-However, she is totally confused about what to watch
+However, she is totally confused about what to watch as her friends had suggested a few titles.

 ### Task 1: Search for a movie title
-**Terry remembers that her friends mentioned a good movie called "Conjuring", so she decides to pull up MBZ and search for Conjuring**
+**Terry remembers that her friends mentioned a good movie called "Conjuring", so she decides to pull up MBZ and search for "Conjuring"**

 Steps -
 1. Open MBZ Homepage - http://mysite.pratt.edu/~skumar6/MBZ/